ZieIony/Carbon/README.md

 Carbon uses RenderScript for generating shadows.
 Gradle doesn't support renderscript very well, so it has to be done that way.

 ### Changelog
+##### 0.6.4
+ - added GridLayout,
+ - rearranged the sample app,
+ - started working on calculator demo,
+ - added progress bar demo,
+ - added debug mode,
+ - color state list can now be passed as a filter color of SVGView,
+ - fixed bugs: uninitialized state animator list, window not attached to windowmanager

 ##### 0.6.3.1
  - fixed bugs: setting corners for layouts, drawing 0dp views, null hotspot